 The International Youth Exchange Program is an initiative of the Western Australian State Government and the Home Affairs Bureau of the Hong Kong Special Administrative Region Government to further strengthen relations between China and WA.

-Now in its third year, twelve young West Australians aged between 18 and 25 will meet and enjoy a life-changing trip to Hong Kong in August 2019, and meet with Hong Kong delegates when they travel to Perth in October 2019.
+Now in its third year, twelve young West Australians aged between 18 and 25 met with Hong Kong delegates when they travelled to Perth in October 2019.

 The program provides young people with the opportunity to develop self-confidence, build international networks, obtain an understanding of different cultures and provide a base for future career goals.
 Young people from regional areas, as well as Aboriginal and multicultural backgrounds are encouraged to apply.

 The program is delivered by the Department of Communities in partnership with Youth Affairs Council of Western Australia (YACWA).
 Applications closed in May 2019, more information is available at yacwa.org.au.